Kavi Daad: Biography

 Swami Anand heard his poem "Ghadvaiya Mare thakorji nathi thavu" and thought of him being a Saint from medieval era, later on knowing he was poet from modern era.
 Kavi Dad was given name "Saint Poet Kavi Dad bapu".

 He died on 26 April 2021.
 Prime Minister of India Narendra Modi mourned his demise.

 Recognition

 Gadhvi had received the Gujarat Gaurav Award as well as the Jhaverchand Meghani Award.
 He was awarded the Padma Shri in 2021 for his contribution in literature and education.
+He was the recipient of Kavi Kag Award in 2004.

 A Government Commerce and Arts college in Padadhari, Rajkot, Gujarat was given his name.